mikegowen/react-starter/README.md

 `npm run start:server`

-We also changed the script name for starting the client.

 ## Start the client

 `npm run start:client`

-Now you should be able to access your React app (client) and it will call the Express server and return a result.
+Now you should be able to access your React app (client) at `https://localhost:8080/`.
+It will call the Express back-end and return a message to your front-end.

 ## License